pyro-kinetics/pyrokinetics/docs/user_guide/index.rst

  User Guide
 ============

-In this user guide you can find in-depth descriptions, derivations, and background physics and maths of the various aspects of pyrokinetics
+In this section you can find high-level descriptions of the various components of pyrokinetics, as well as some of the more important background maths and physics.

 .. toctree::
    :maxdepth: 1